 There are many ways to improve your home's value.
 One way is by creating sanctuaries.
 The more sanctuaries you can create, the more you will enjoy your home and the more you'll get for it when you sell.

-Part of making your home as desirable as possible is creating as many sanctuaries as possible.
 A sanctuary is a place where you can be alone for hours with your thoughts.
 The world is chaotic.
+The pandemic has locked millions of us at home longer than we probably want.
 Having a sanctuary room allows one to recharge.
 For a writer, finding a quiet place to work is especially important.